Associate Professor, Nursing (BSN) Program

-Shelley Canning is an Associate Professor in Nursing at the University of the Fraser Valley and a member of UFV’s Centre for Education and Research on Ageing (CERA), and a research associate with the Health & Social Innovation Hub (CHASI).
+Dr. Shelley Canning is an Associate Professor in Nursing at the University of the Fraser Valley.
+She is the coordinator of UFV’s Centre for Education and Research on Ageing (CERA), and a research associate with the Health & Social Innovation Hub (CHASI).
 Shelley completed her doctoral studies in the School of Nursing at UBC where her dissertation research explores issues of engagement, meaning, and quality of life for older adults with advanced dementia.
-Canning obtained her BSN (hons) and MSN from UBC and prior to this, completed a BSc and secondary school teaching certificate at the University of Victoria.
-Canning's nursing practice background includes palliative oncology and community health.
+Shelley obtained her BSN (hons) and MSN from UBC, and prior to this completed a BSc and secondary school teaching certificate at the University of Victoria.
+Her nursing practice background includes palliative oncology and community health.
 She has been a faculty member at UFV since 2006 primarily teaching gerontology content.
-Additionally, Canning has been involved in a variety of departmental and institutional committees.
-She is currently a member of the Board of Governors, Senate and the Senate Research Committee.
-Her teaching philosophy is geared towards developing professionalism and supporting best practice with a focus on care of older persons, as well as integrating an understanding of the importance of research in supporting evidence informed practice through teaching students in Directed Studies.
+Additionally, Shelley has been involved in a variety of departmental and institutional committees.
+She is currently a member of the Board of Governors, Senate and the Senate Research Committee Chair.
+Her teaching is geared towards developing professionalism and supporting best practice with a focus on care for older persons; she also strives to integrate an understanding of the importance of research in supporting evidence informed practice through teaching students in Directed Studies.

 MSN - University of British Columbia

 PDP - Secondary Teaching Certificate, University of Victoria

 BSc - Microbiology & Biochemistry, University of Victoria

 Association of Registered Nurses of British Columbia

 British Columbia Gerontological Nurses Association